 - pinch of Salt

-- Sheet of Puff Pastry (Pepperidge Farm is vegan or make your own)
+- Sheet of Puff Pastry (Pepperidge Farm is vegan)

 - Preheat oven to 400F (200C)

 - Peel, deseed and dice Pumpkin into 1 to 2 inch cubes.
-Toss together with other filling ingredients and place in a baking dish.
-Bake in oven for 40 minutes.
+Toss together with other filling ingredients and place in a baking dish or on a sheet pan.
+Bake in oven for 20 - 30 minutes.
+Depending on the size of your cubes the faster they will cook.

 - Meanwhile, place all ingredients listed under hazelnut topping in a medium sized saucepan.
 Stir frequently over low-medium heat.
 Do not let the hazelnuts burn.
 Remove saucepan from heat once hazelnuts have absorbed all of the liquid and are golden brown.
 This should take about 15-20 minutes.

 - Remove Pumpkin from Oven when it is soft.
-Mash with fork.
+Peel of skin and mash pumpkin flesh with a fork.
 If Pumpkin is too hard, return to oven for another 5 minutes.
+Allow pumpkin to slightly cool.

-- Spread Mixture on the puff pastry sheet and top with 2/3 of hazelnut topping.
+- Spread pumpkin mixture on the puff pastry sheet with a 1 inch border and top with ⅔ of hazelnut topping.
+Working quickly and touching the puff pastry as little as possible.

 - Fold dough over (like a brochure) and seal the ends.
-Brush with vegetable oil and bake in oven for 30 minutes.
+Brush with vegetable oil and bake in oven for 20 - 30 minutes until puff pastry is golden brown.

 - While strudel in baking, melt the chocolate in a double boiler or microwave.

 - Remove strudel from oven.
-The crust should be golden brown color.
 Drizzle with melted chocolate and top with remaining hazelnut topping.
 Serve hot.